 If you want to grow plants in separate round pots for either hydroponics or traditional soil gardening, then the 1020 Net Pot Tray is a good option.

 Instead of square cells, these trays have circular holes to hold individual round pots.
-These pots are larger than the standard square cells, allowing you to give seedlings more room and more time for growth indoors, which helps to offset late spring frosts or a short growing season.
+These pots are larger than the standard square cells.

-This 1020 Net Pot Tray from the Bootstrap Farmer fits 32 2-inch round pots (4 pots long by 8 pots wide), spaced about 0.5 inches apart.
+This 1020 Net Pot Tray from the Bootstrap Farmer fits 32 2-inch round pots.
+The tray is 4 pots long by 8 pots wide, with the cells spaced about 0.5 inches apart.

-These net pot trays fit perfectly into a standard 1020 tray, which allows for watering from below (if using traditional soil gardening) or a hydroponic setup.
+These net pot trays fit perfectly into a standard 1020 tray, which allows for watering from below (if using traditional soil gardening).
+It can also be used in a soilless growing setup (such as hydroponics, aquaponics, or aeroponics).

 6 Cell (2×3) Plug Tray Inserts